fengzhang789/fengzhang789/README.md

 ### Hi there 👋

-I'm Feng, a first year Computer Science student at the University of Waterloo!
+I'm Feng, a second year Computer Science student at the University of Waterloo!

 When I'm not busy with school work, you can likely catch me building side projects or reading a good book.
 Feel free to reachout with any inquiries!